GoogleCloudPlatform/terraform-google-secured-data-warehouse/docs/USER_GUIDE.md

 ```

-For more details about gcloud dataflow ***** command see the command [documentation](https://cloud.google.com/sdk/gcloud/reference/dataflow/jobs/run).
+For more details about `gcloud dataflow jobs run` see the command [documentation](https://cloud.google.com/sdk/gcloud/reference/dataflow/jobs/run).